 *Ravensbruck* formally called as ”re-education” camp but in reality was a hideous place where women, prisoners were ill-treated to the level that most of these women give up and die of inhumane living conditions.
 Initially assumed to be built for 7000 prisoners, Ravensbruck later accommodated more than 50000 people.
 The living conditions deteriorated as the war progressed, limited food supplies, unhygienic conditions causing outspread of diseases and limited warm clothes available to bear with cold were some of many nauseating things there.

 *Kasia* the main protagonist was one of the ‘rabbits‘ in the camp, only a few of the survivors of these deadly experiments.
 One of the major highlights of the camp was around ‘rabbits‘ which were the people who got operated illegally in the camp, some were injected with sulphuric substances in the well-known gas chambers and some got bone transplantation.
 How Kasia & her sister got operated, their survival, ever-growing affection was one of the many best parts of the book.
 How Kasia remains positive and wanted to spread the word about these to the outer world was put in an intriguing manner.
-Although Kasia was a inspired character, but Martha brought life to Kasia and my feeling grew more & more as every chapter progressed.
+Although Kasia was an inspired character, Martha brought life to Kasia and my feeling grew more & more as every chapter progressed.

 *Herta* was the one who performed these experiments on Polish prisoners with the ambition of only female doctor in the camp and moving up the career ladder.
 Herta did resist initially how the male doctors in the camp gave injections to the prisoners for them to die on the pretext of an easy death.
 Despite here initial defiance, she went ahead with her career in Ravensbruck and ultimately became one of the lead doctors who performed these treatments.
-There were moments when I got little sympathetic with Herta when she was puzzled with her decision to continue her job.
+There were moments when I got a little sympathetic with Herta when she was puzzled by her decision to continue her job.
 How she wanted to quit it and go home but couldn’t because of her father’s death and family’s financial needs was congenial.
 Don’t take me wrong, I’m not on Herta’s side, but I think Martha put Herta’s perception well enough that we might feel sympathetic with her a little bit.

 *Caroline* was truly the hero in every sense, her non-paying job at the French consulate and still continuing the zeal to help French orphans in the long period of 6 years.
 Postwar also, she continued her support to the ‘rabbits‘, their treatment in the US, and also fighting for justice.
 How she continued to play a mother figure to Kasia & her sister and the rest of the ‘rabbits‘.
 It is actually saddening to refer these people as ‘rabbits’ as if they don’t exist but the truth is far more gruesome.